-I am a senior interaction designer working at the the Government Digital Service (GDS).
-I previously did work for the Department of Work and Pensions through their technology partner BPDTS.
+I am a designer currently working as a UX Lead at Student Loans Company.
+I previously worked at the the Government Digital Service (GDS), and have also done work for the Department of Work and Pensions (DWP) and HM Revenue and Customs (HMRC).
 Since September 2015 I’ve been embedded central government, first as a user researcher and then more recently as an interaction designer.
 Since January 2017 I’ve been helping assess services to the Digital Service Standard as a design assessor.

 I have several years of experience as a writer and blogger.
 I began writing for the online interaction design magazine Johnny Holland in 2008, and was one of the chief editors (aka ‘kahunas’) from 2010 to late 2012.
 I’ve also been the official blogger for UX Scotland.

 I did doctoral research from 2010-2015 at Northumbria University.
 My research investigated how designers could better communicate their work processes (and evolved out of research into an aesthetics of touch).